endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## Jan 27 2024
+1. Performed a systematic tests on the performance improvement of stand-alone SineWaveStreaming and Relaxation cases on PVC04 using oneapi/eng-compiler/2023.10.15.002.
+It seems that the unroll only improves the performance by less than 5%.
+Create master-without-Mathi-Unroll and  master-without-Mathi-Unroll and pushed them to https://github.com/endeve/thornado.git. notified Mathi with this foundings to see whether something/code changes is/are missed in these experiments.
+2. Tested master-nre on Aurora, and it seems that compilation on Aurora is 10X slower than the compilation on our PVC04
+3. Modified the build and run script to create log file for compilation only with "-BLD" in it and also create independent executables for 8x8x8 and 16x16x16 cases.
 ## Jan 26 2024
 1. By reverting back to master code for the following files, both SineWaveStreaming and Relaxation cases compiles and runs, but there is a significant slowdown.
 Here are the files:
 <pre>